 The takeaway?
 Contract drafting matters!
 As always, the terms of the contract will be applied as written and not as intended (if those two are not the same).
 Careful drafting of your indemnification provisions can avoid this type of result and consultation with an experienced construction attorney is a good way to assure that indemnification provisions are properly drafted to assure that the right person is paying for the problem.

 Other thoughts?
 I’d love to hear them below.

-Your comments are welcome and encouraged.
-Please subscribe to keep up with the latest Construction Law Musings.
+As always, I welcome your comments below.
+Please subscribe to keep up with this and other Construction Law Musings.